Don’t Get Caught in the ‘Renter’s Trap’

 Don’t Become Trapped

-If you are currently renting you could get caught up in a cycle where increasing rents continue to make it impossible for you to save for a necessary down payment.
-Zillow Chief Economist Dr. Stan Humphries explains:
+The study revealed that over the last five years, a typical rent rose 15%, while the income of renters grew by only 11%.
+If you are currently renting, this disparity in growth could get you caught up in a cycle where increasing rents continue to make it impossible for you to save for a necessary down payment.

 Know Your Options

-Perhaps you already have saved enough to buy your first home.
-HousingWire recently reported that analysts at Nomura believe:
+Perhaps you have already saved enough to buy your first home.
+HousingWire reported that analysts at Nomura believe:

 “It’s not that Millennials and other potential homebuyers aren’t qualified in terms of their credit scores or in how much they have saved for their down payment.

 It’s that they think they’re not qualified or they think that they don’t have a big enough down payment.” (emphasis added)